sfc-gh-kchilds/Getting_Started_Geospatial/lab_instructions/Part1.md

     ,'Dora is working!' as description
     );
 ```

-If the auto-grader is correctly provisioned, you should see a GRADED_RESULTS column with several pieces of information, including a checkbox and a message "description": "Dora is working!" .
+If the auto-grader is correctly provisioned, you should see a GRADED\_RESULTS column with several pieces of information, including a checkbox and a message "description": "Dora is working\!" .

-## Forecasting time series on a map
+# Forecasting time series on a map

 In this lab, we aim to show you how to predict the number of trips in the coming hours in each area of New York.
 To accomplish this, you will ingest the raw data and then aggregate it by hour and region.
 For simplicity, you will use [Discrete Global Grid H3](https://www.uber.com/en-DE/blog/h3/).
 The result will be an hourly time series, each representing the count of trips originating from distinct areas.
 Before running prediction and visualizing results, you will enrich data with third-party signals, such as information about holidays and offline sports events.

 In this lab you will learn how to:

   * Work with geospatial data
   * Enrich data with new features
   * Predict time-series of complex structure

 This approach is not unique to trip forecasting but is equally applicable in various scenarios where predictive analysis is required.
 Examples include forecasting scooter or bike pickups, food delivery orders, sales across multiple retail outlets, or predicting the volume of cash withdrawals across an ATM network.
 Such models are invaluable for planning and optimization across various industries and services.